-Garages and permanent The subjects benefit from a timber garden shed, aluminium shed and bike outbuildings shelter.
-Visually inspected.
-Outside areas and boundaries The subjects benefit from private garden grounds to the front, gable and rear elevations.
-These areas are given over to a paved and gravel driveway providing off-street parking, paved pathways, grass, concrete hardstanding and woodchip.
-Boundary definition varies between a masonry wall to the front boundary and metal fencing.
-Visually inspected.
-Ceilings Ceilings are formed in plasterboard.
-Visually inspected from floor level.
 Internal walls Internal walls are formed in hard plaster or plasterboard.
 Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Floors including sub floors Flooring throughout is of suspended timber joist construction.
 At the time of inspection the house was furnished and fitted with floor coverings throughout and as such no detailed sight of the flooring was possible.
 No access to any sub-floor void was found.
 The sub-floor area has not been inspected.
 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Internal joinery and kitchen Typical traditional internal joinery to doors, surrounds and skirtings etc. fittings The kitchen fittings comprise a range of wall and floor mounted storage units and work surfaces which incorporate a sink and draining board.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Internal joinery and kitchen fittings Typical traditional internal joinery to doors, surrounds and skirtings etc. The kitchen fittings comprise a range of wall and floor mounted storage units and work surfaces which incorporate a stainless steel sink and draining board.
 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Chimney breasts and fireplaces Within the living room there is a coal effect gas fire with surround, sealed to the flue.
-Visually inspected.
+Chimney breasts and Within the living room there is a gas fire sealed to the flue. fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Internal decorations Internally, walls and ceilings are finished in paper, paint, or tile.
+Internal decorations Internally walls and ceilings are finished in paper, paint, tile or PVC.
 Visually inspected.
 Cellars There are no cellars.
-Visually inspected where there was safe and purpose-built access.
+Electricity Mains supply.
+The circuit breaker consumer unit is wall mounted within the hall cupboard.
+Accessible parts of the wiring were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the Surveyor will state that in the report and will not turn them on.